 GAZ-24 originally used a “point-type” ignition system (also known as the Kettering ignition system), which is a purely mechanical system without any electronic components.
 While simple, it can be quite tricky to properly tune, and most modern car mechanics are just not familiar with this type of ignition systems, because all modern cars have computer-controlled electronic ignition which by itself completely controls ignition timing and needs little, if any, adjustments at all.
 However, with some know-how, the necessary adjustments can be done by the owner of the car himself without too much difficulty.

 If you are completely unfamiliar with this type of ignition systems in general, there is a good article about it on another website.

-GAZ-24-10 got electronic point-less ignition system with a magnetic pick-up sensor, which is by far not pointless and, in fact, much better then the previously used one, and absolutely can be recommended as a simple bolt-on upgrade for the early cars.
+GAZ-24-10 received electronic point-less ignition system with a magnetic pick-up sensor, which is by far not pointless and, in fact, much better then the previously used one, and absolutely can be recommended as a simple bolt-on upgrade for the early cars.

 Correct ignition timing is extremely important for the correct functioning of the engine and overall performance of the car.

 The most important part of the ignition system is the distributor, which, as the name implies, distributes the spark (high voltage current) between the cylinders of the engine, determining which of the spark plugs will receive it.
 It is also used as a sensor to monitor the position of the crankshaft (and, therefore, the pistons) for proper ignition timing.

 In the point-type ignition system, the ignition points are used for this purpose, which are basically a pair of electrical contacts that switch the ignition coil on and off at the proper time.
-The time period during which the ignition coil is turned on, storing electric energy for the spark, is called “dwell”.
+The time period during which the ignition coil is turned on, storing electric energy for the spark, is called “dwell“.
 Dwell is measured as an angle that the distributor cam moves through with the ignition points closed.